open-ephys/gui-docs/source/User-Manual/Plugins/XDAQ-OE.rst

 Headstages
 ############

 XDAQ Systems (ONE, CORE...) can support up to 16 RHD headstage chips depending on model and configuration.
-Each row corresponds to one HDMI port on the XDAQ, and each column corresponds to one headstage chip on that port.:
+Each row corresponds to one HDMI port on the XDAQ, and each column corresponds to one headstage chip on that port:

 .. image:: ../../_static/images/plugins/xdaq-oe/xdaq-oe-02.png

+|

 X-Headstages are manufactured using advanced packaging technology.
 Thus, one X-Headstage may contain multiple headstage chips and will display multiple chips in the GUI.
 For example, an X6R128 headstage will display as two 64-channel headstages in the GUI.